Experience-Monks/math-as-code/README.md

 <!-- \hat{\mathbf{a}} -->

-In cartesian space, a unit vector is typically length 1.
+In Cartesian space, a unit vector is typically length 1.
 That means each part of the vector will be in the range of -1.0 to 1.0.
 Here we *normalize* a 3D vector into a unit vector:

 ```js
 var a = [ 0, 4, -3 ]